 There is an interesting parallel in Obadiah 1:6 to people on the Day of Judgment.
 In a time of God’s judgment, people’s hidden physical treasures will be sought out, but on the Day of Judgment, the secrets of people’s hearts will be sought out and revealed (Luke 8:17; 2 Cor.
 5:10).(top)

-“Even to your border.”
+“to your border.”
 The Hebrew is more literally, “to the border,” but it refers to the border of Edom, thus their own border.
-The men from allied nations who were supposed to help the Edomites ended up turning against them and driving them out of Edom, right to the border of Edom, where they would be easy prey for enemy armies.
+The men from allied nations who were supposed to help the Edomites ended up turning against them and driving them out of Edom, right to the border of Edom and then into foreign territory, where they would be easy prey for enemy armies.

 “All the men with whom you have made a covenant.”
 Literally, “all the men of your covenant.”
 These men were supposed allies, and many English versions read “allies,” but covenants were strong and sacred in the ancient Near East, and breaking one was almost unthinkable and would certainly lead to a feud.
 But here even the people that the Edomites cut a covenant with turned against them.
 When God’s blessing is off a nation evil people reveal their selfish and evil nature.